Login Sign in

 Thickening of the uterine lining.
 When a dog is in heat, the lining of her uterus thickens in preparation for pregnancy.
 After repeated estrus cycles without pregnancy, this uterine lining becomes thicker and thicker.
 This thickened tissue is more susceptible to bacterial infection.

 Cervical changes.
-Normally, the dog’s cervix is tightly closed in order to block bacteria from entering the uterus.
+Normally, the dog’s cervix is tightly closed to block bacteria from entering the uterus.
 During estrus, however, the cervix opens to allow sperm to enter the uterus.
-When the cervix is open, bacteria are also more readily able to enter the uterus, leading to infection.
+When the cervix is open, bacteria are also more readily able to enter the uterus, leading to uterus infection in dogs.

 Ultrasound is used to diagnose pyometra in dogs

-Cytology (or a microscopic examination) of vaginal discharge may be done by your veterinarian to confirm the presence of bacteria in the discharge.
+Your veterinarian may perform a cytology (or a microscopic examination) of your dog’s vaginal discharge to confirm the presence of bacteria.
 This can help determine if the discharge is due to an infection or another cause.

-If a pyometra is suspected, the veterinarian will perform radiographs (X-rays) or an ultrasound.
+If your veterinarian suspects a pyometra, they will perform radiographs (X-rays) or an ultrasound.
 These tests allow your veterinarian to visualize your dog’s uterus.
-Ultrasound is often more reliable than radiographs, but not all veterinary clinics have access to ultrasound and this type of imaging is also typically more expensive than radiographs.
+Ultrasound is often more reliable than radiographs, but not all veterinary clinics have access to ultrasound.
+This type of imaging is also typically more expensive than radiographs.

 Dog undergoing surgery

-Surgery is the best treatment for pyometra, regardless of whether the dog has an open or closed pyometra.
+Surgery is the best pyometra in dogs treatment, regardless of whether the dog has an open or closed pyometra.
 Removing the entire uterus, all the way to the level of the cervix, removes the source of infection and will prevent recurrence.

-Dogs typically improve quickly with surgery, although anesthesia is not without risks and hospitalization is often required to rehydrate the dog and address infection.
+Dogs typically improve quickly with surgery, although anesthesia is not without risks.
+Hospitalization is often required to rehydrate the dog and address infection.

-In rare circumstances, such as in the case of a young breeding dog, medication therapy may be attempted.
-Injectable medications may be given to open the cervix and stimulate uterine contractions, with the goal of expelling the pus.
+In rare circumstances, such as in the case of a young breeding dog, veterinarians may attempt medication therapy.
+They may give the dog injectable medications to open the cervix and stimulate uterine contractions, with the goal of expelling the pus.

-Antibiotics are also given, to address infection.
-If medication therapy is attempted, it often takes at least two to four days before any signs of improvement are seen.
-Therefore, medication therapy is not a good option for dogs that are critically ill.
-Medication therapy is also a risky treatment—it is associated with an increased risk of uterine rupture and later recurrence of pyometra.
-For this reason, patients receiving medication therapy to treat pyometra require close monitoring and frequent recheck visits.
+Dogs will also receive antibiotics to address infection.
+Medication therapy often takes at least two to four days before you will see any signs of improvement.
+Therefore, medication therapy is not a good option for dogs who are critically ill.
+Medication therapy is also a risky treatment associated with an increased risk of uterine rupture and later recurrence of pyometra.
+For this reason, canine patients receiving medication therapy to treat pyometra need close monitoring and frequent recheck visits.

-Dogs that do not receive treatment for pyometra have a poor prognosis.
-This condition is frequently fatal if untreated.
+Patients who do not receive dog pyometra treatment have a poor prognosis.
+This condition is often fatal if untreated.

 Pyometra Surgery for Dogs